Skip to content

 helm CLI v3.8+ single static binary — see helm.sh/docs/intro/install

 GPU node + NVIDIA GPU Operator provides the nvidia.com/gpu resource the classifier requests; install from OperatorHub together with Node Feature Discovery.
 See the GPU Node guide for hardware/driver requirements.
+The classifier image is ~80–90 GB — the GPU node needs ≥150 GB free container storage for the pull (compressed + unpacked layers coexist briefly).

 Registry credentials username/token with pull access to the eunomatix/logster-* image repositories (provided with your delivery)